Johnhalk/Cards/README.md

             print "Not a valid value."
 ```

-- When an instance of value is created it is initialised with values ACE, 2, ... , KING.
+- **Acceptance criteria: There must be 13 values** When an instance of value is created it is initialised with values ACE, 2, ... , KING.
 The values necessary for our game.

-- Methods to add more or delete more values(add_value and delete_value respectively) are added to the file too.
-This is to expand on any future games that may not require all values, or may require more.

 Feature test for necessary requirements - values are of Ace, 2, ... , KING:
 - Run from the command-line.